-The federal government cannot restrict what information is displayed on beer labels, the Supreme Court ruled in 1995 in Rubin v.
+The federal government cannot restrict what information is displayed on beer labels, the Supreme Court ruled in Rubin v.
 Coors Brewing Co.
+(1995).
 The court invalidated a federal law that restricted beer companies from putting the alcohol content on labels, saying it was an infringement on commercial speech that is protected under the First Amendment.
-(Here, a conveyer belt carries newly filled and labeled bottles of Blue Moon beer, a craft-oriented beer produced at the MillerCoors Brewery in Golden, Colo.
-AP Photo/Brennan Linsely, used with permission from The Associated Press.)
+Here, a conveyer belt carries newly filled and labeled bottles of Blue Moon beer, a craft-oriented beer produced at the MillerCoors Brewery in Golden, Colorado.
+(AP Photo/Brennan Linsely, used with permission from the Associated Press)

 In Rubin v.
 Coors Brewing Co., 514 U.S.476 (1995), a unanimous Supreme Court held that a federal ban on stating the alcoholic content on beer labels violated Coors’ First Amendment commercial speech rights.

 The case was one of several Supreme Court decisions in the 1990s that increased First Amendment protection for commercial speech.

 Ruling continued pattern of extending First Amendment protection to commercial speech

 The Federal Alcohol Administration Act of 1935 prohibited beer labels from displaying alcohol content.
 Coors petitioned for a declaratory judgment that the ban was unconstitutional.
 The lower courts agreed.

 Justice Clarence Thomas’s opinion for the Court continued the application of the commercial speech doctrine announced in Virginia State Board of Pharmacy v.
 Virginia Citizens Consumer Council, Inc. (1976).

 The doctrine states that commercial speech — generally defined as speech that does no more than propose a commercial transaction — enjoys First Amendment protection but can be regulated under some circumstances.